-Rebecca Schaefer is a partner at the firm’s Research Triangle Park office.
-She is a member of the health care practice group, focusing her practice on healthcare regulatory and transactional matters.
+Rebecca Schaefer is a partner in the firm’s health care practice group, focusing her practice on health care and research regulatory and transactional matters.
 Rebecca has specialized knowledge of issues affecting academic medical centers, including those related to faculty practices, clinical research, mission support, governance and privacy.
-She provides counseling to health systems, physician practice groups and in-house pharmacies related to strategic affiliations, joint ventures, and compliance matters.
+She provides counseling to universities, health systems, physician practice groups and clinical research institutes and consortia related to strategic affiliations, joint ventures, big data initiatives and compliance matters.
 Areas of regulatory experience include the Stark Law, Anti-Kickback Statute, Civil Monetary Penalties Law, HIPAA and state privacy statutes, Common Rule and FDA regulations governing human subjects research, NIH grant rules and disclosure requirements, conflict of interest, research misconduct and medical school accreditation, among other areas.